openownership/data-standard/docs/standard/system/serialisation.rst

 Statement order
 ---------------

 A JSON BODS file MUST consist of a series of ordered Statement objects within a top-level array.
-Specifically:

-- the ``interestedParty`` and ``subject`` values of a Relationship statement, when they are a ``recordId`` value, MUST match the ``recordId`` value of at least one other *prior* Statement in the array.
+Specifically, the ``interestedParty`` and ``subject`` values of a Relationship statement, when they are a ``recordId`` value, MUST match the ``recordId`` value of at least one other *prior* Statement in the array.

 Alternative tabular form
 ------------------------

-BODS data MAY also be serialized in tabular form, with each row representing a statement.
+BODS data MAY also be serialised in tabular form, with each row representing a statement.
 Columns SHOULD represent statement fields and column titles SHOULD use the relevant relative JSON Pointer from the statement root.

 For example, the extract: